prefontaine1972/ProgrammingAssignment2/README.md

 The `<<-` operator can be used to assign a value to an object in an environment that is different from the current environment.
-Below are two functions that are used to create a special object that stores a matrix and caches its inverse matrix.
+Below are two functions that are used to create a special object that stores a matrix, calculates its inverse, and caches its inverse matrix.

 ##makeCacheMatrix